Introduction to Arithmetic Groups: Representations of compact groups

-($\Leftarrow$) Suppose $H$ acts continuously on a compact, metrizable space~$X$.
-Fix some $x \in X$.
+\begin{proof} Fix some $x \in X$.
 Then we have a continuous, $H$-equivariant linear map from $C(X)$ to $\Cbdd(H)$, defined by

-Therefore, any left-invariant mean on $\Cbdd(H)$ induces an $H$-invariant mean on $C(X)$ \csee{MapMeans}.
-Since $X$ is compact, the \term{Riesz Representation Theorem} tells us that any continuous, positive linear functional on $C(X)$ is a measure; thus, this $H$-invariant mean is an $H$-invariant probability measure on~$X$. \end{proof}
+Therefore, any left-invariant mean on $\Cbdd(H)$ induces an $H$-invariant mean~$\lambda$ on $C(X)$ \csee{MapMeans}.
+Since $X$ is compact, the {Riesz Representation Theorem} \pref{RieszRepThm} tells us that any continuous, positive linear functional on $C(X)$ is a measure; thus, this $H$-invariant mean~$\lambda$ can be represented by an $H$-invariant measure~$\mu$ on~$X$.
+Since $\lambda$ is a mean, we have $\lambda(1) = 1$, so $\mu(X) = 1$, which means that $\mu$ is a probability measure. \end{proof}